rzn0/repostn-t/README.md

         # Max file size (MB) to process
         MAX_FILE_SIZE_MB=30

-        # Bot command prefix (if commands are added later)
+        # Bot command prefix (Used for the setup command)
         BOT_PREFIX="!"

+        # Video Processing - Black Frame Detection Threshold (Lower = stricter black detection)
+        BLACK_FRAME_THRESHOLD=10
         ```
     *   **Replace `YOUR_BOT_TOKEN_GOES_HERE` with your actual bot token.**
-    *   Adjust other settings as needed.
+    *   Adjust other settings as needed (the defaults are generally reasonable).
     *   **IMPORTANT:** Ensure the `.env` file is listed in your `.gitignore` file and **never commit it** to version control.

 5.  **Discord Application Setup:**